audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 If you are not at your dashboard, choose the pull-down next to your username in the upper right, and select "My Projects".
 Choose the button to Import the repository and follow the directions.

-In your GitHub repo, select Settings > Webhooks & Services, turn on the ReadTheDocs service hook.

 Now your documentation will get rebuilt when you make documentation changes to your package.

 .. _`ReadTheDocs`: https://readthedocs.org/